 People With Hearing Loss

-“They certainly understand that they’re outsiders in the hearing world, and no matter how good their skills at speaking and lip reading, they may never completely fit in,” writes David Ludden Ph.D.
+“[Those with hearing loss] certainly understand that they’re outsiders in the hearing world, and no matter how good their skills at speaking and lip-reading, they may never completely fit in,” writes David Ludden Ph.D.

-There are also hearing impaired students who also suffer from developmental delays and ASD or Autism Spectrum Disorder, among others.
-Deaf children who have difficulty in communicating with their families can also be affected by mental health issues.
-What’s worse is that these children are also more likely to be bullied in school and become a victim of sexual assault.
+There are also students who have hearing loss that also suffer from developmental delays and Autism Spectrum Disorder, among others.
+Children with hearing loss who have difficulty communicating with their families can also be affected by mental health issues.
+What’s worse is that these children with hearing loss are also more likely to lose when in school and become a victim of sexual assault.

 - Lack of experienced sign language interpreters

-With that, the best people to assist those who are deaf with mental health issues must also be hearing impaired, as well.
+With that, the best people to assist those who have hearing loss with mental health issues must also have hearing loss, as well.
 The National Association of the Deaf has more information on this matter.
-As such, professionals who have little to no experience with working on people who are hearing impaired should be careful with their diagnosis.
+Professionals with little to no experience with working with people with hearing loss should be careful with their hearing impairment.